Chart Color Schemes

 Household Composition

-Docklands features high concentrations of lone person households and group households, with a median household size of 1.8 people
+Docklands features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 51.5% of all households, including 12.4% couples with children, 33.4% couples without children, and 3.8% single parent families.
-Non-family households comprise the remaining 48.5%, with lone person households at 39.4% and group households making up 9.1%.
-The median household size is 1.8 people.
+Family households account for 51.5% of all households, including 12.4% couples with children, 33.4% couples without children, and 3.8% single parent families.
+Non-family households make up the remaining 48.5%, with lone person households at 39.4% and group households comprising 9.1%.
+The median household size is 1.8 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households